techgrounds/techgrounds-JonBoers/03_Security/SEC-05.md

 p4ZaHhPrkGZ+6KXhAgMBAAE=
 -----END PUBLIC KEY-----

-Send an asymmetrically encrypted message to one of your peers via the public Slack channel.
+**Send an asymmetrically encrypted message to one of your peers via the public Slack channel.
 They should be able to decrypt the message using a key.
 The recipient should be able to read the message, but it should remain a secret to everyone else.
 You are not allowed to use any private messages or other communication channels besides the public Slack channel.
-Analyse the difference between this method and symmetric encryption.
+Analyse the difference between this method and symmetric encryption.**

 ![Alt text](../00_includes/Week3/SEC-05.PNG)

-By posting a public key I'm still only able to receive and decrypt messages.
+This method is much safer because only the recipient of a message will be able to decrypt it because the private key will never be send.
+However by posting a public key I'm still only able to receive and decrypt messages.
 In order to be able to send and encrypt I need to use the public key if posted earlier by the receiver.
 This can get a bit cumbersome if you want to converse back and forth.
 One way to make this a bit easier is to encrypt a symmetric key in the initial messages so that the following messaging will be smoother and less time consuming.